Significant Cognitive Impairment

 - you live on your own

-- any other adults in your household either qualify as severely mentally impaired or are full-time students
+- any other adults in your household either qualify as having a significant cognitive impairment or are full-time students

 - there are no other adults in your household